 A critical engagement with major theories in normative ethics, both in their classical sources and in the development of the theories by contemporary moral philosophers.
 These theories all explore what it means to live and act rightly, to be an agent and live responsibly.
 Particular attention will be paid to Aristotelian virtue ethics, Kantian deontological ethics, and utilitarianism.
 (5T) Offered every third semester.
 Prerequisite: Philosophy 110 or 115, or consent of instructor.

 An examination of ethical questions related to medical practice and biomedical research.
 Special emphasis on issues such as abortion, reproductive technologies, euthanasia, autonomy in medical decision-making, research on animal and human subjects, and allocation of scarce medical resources.
-(5T) Offered each spring.
+(5T) (Also listed as Health and Society 221.)
+Offered each spring.
 Prerequisite: Philosophy 110 or 115, or sophomore standing.

 An examination of ethical questions related to the environment and our place in it.
 Special emphasis on issues concerning our moral responsibility to beings and entities that are physically, metaphysically, and/or temporally distant from us.
 These may include distant persons, nonhuman animals, natural objects, species, and ecosystems, as well as future iterations of these.
 (5T) (Also listed as Environmental Studies 224.)
 Offered every other fall.
 Prerequisite: Philosophy 110 or 115, or sophomore standing.